MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/purchase-third-party-apps.md

 Select **Manage subscriptions** to view and manage the licenses you already have.

-Global Administrators can view the subscriptions purchased by anyone in the organization, but they can only add more licenses, remove licenses, and cancel subscriptions for purchases made by anyone in their billing account.
-Teams Administrators can perform the same actions for purchases made by them.
+Global Administrators can view the subscriptions purchased by anyone in the organization.
+They can add more licenses, remove licenses, and cancel subscriptions for purchases made by anyone in their billing account.
+Teams Administrators can perform the same actions for purchases made by them and not for the purchases made by other admins.

 > [!NOTE]
-> If a Global Admin wants to manage a subscription purchased by another Global Admin, they need to be in the same billing account.
-You can give another Global Admin access to a subscription you purchased by selecting the app in the [Microsoft 365 admin center](https://admin.microsoft.com).
+> If a Global Administrator wants to manage a subscription purchased by another Global Administrator, they need to be in the same billing account.
+You can give another Global Administrator access to a subscription you purchased by selecting the app in the [Microsoft 365 admin center](https://admin.microsoft.com).
 In admin center, access **View billing profile** > **Select billing account** > **Assign roles** > **Add other Global admins**.

 > [!IMPORTANT]
 > When you enable app purchasing, it also turns on in-app purchasing.
-Users may see in-app purchase offers which are controlled by the app developer for their app.
-To prevent users from purchasing an app, you have to block the app.
+Users may see in-app purchase offers that are controlled by the app developer inside their app.
+To prevent users from making in-app purchases, you can block the app.

 ### Invoice billing

 * Invoice billing is available as a payment option for some transactions.
 * A credit review is required the first time you use invoice billing, which can take up to 24 to 48 hours for approval.
 Invoice billing isn't available until the credit check is complete.
 You can place your order with a credit card or try again later after your credit review is approved.
-* Invoice billing is only available for Global admins or an admin with both Teams service admin and Billing admin permissions.
+* Invoice billing is only available for an admin account that has Teams Administrator and Billing Administrator role.
 * Invoice billing isn't available when purchasing a plan with a 30-day free trial.

 ## Manage subscriptions in Teams admin center